 Then you drive about 15 minutes to work.
-These conditions will lead to a shorter oil change interval since increased idle time, cold temperatures and frequent short trips deteriorate oil faster than “normal” operating conditions.
+These conditions will lead to a shorter oil change interval since increased idle time, cold temperatures and frequent short trips shorten oil life more than “normal” operating conditions.

-Oil life monitors are very advanced compared to the universal 3,000-mile oil change from years ago.
+Oil life monitors are advanced compared to the universal 3,000-mile oil change from years ago.
 However, there are some gaps in the technology.

-Here are a few things oil life monitors don’t track:
+Here are a few things oil life monitors don’t track

 How to reset your oil life monitor

 Consult your owner’s manual or YouTube for directions.
 I have found that searching the year, make, model and “oil monitor reset” yields great instructions.

 Why are oil life monitors necessary?

 Your OLM also acts as a safeguard against driving too long without an oil change in severe service.
-Many motorists may not realize that they subject their vehicles to extended idle times or frequent short trips, which can expose the engine to wear if you don’t keep on top of oil changes.
+Many motorists may not realize they subject their vehicles to extended idle times or frequent short trips, which can expose the engine to wear if you don’t keep on top of oil changes.

 Updated.
 Originally published Jan.
 22, 2018.